Tarzanagh/DADAM/README.md

-# DADAM:A Consensus-based Distributed Adaptive Gradient Method for Online Optimization
+# DADAM: A Consensus-based Distributed Adaptive Gradient Method for Online Optimization